-Summary: In a first for medical science, researchers in the UK have successfully created functioning human kidney tissue that produces urine.
-[This article first appeared on the website LongevityFacts.
+Summary: In a first for medical science, researchers in the UK have successfully created functioning human kidney tissue, growing mini kidneys that produce urine.
+[This article has been updated on March 8, 2018, and first appeared on LongevityFacts.
 Author: Brady Hartman. ]

 In a first for medical science, researchers have successfully created human kidney tissue within a living organism which can produce urine.